Spacesity/Avatar-of-Light/README.md

 When you lanch the python lancher, there will be a tick box at the bottom which says "Add to PATH", click the box to get a tick.

-Once python is installed, download all the images and music files for the game.
+Once python is installed, download all the images and music files for the game and put them in a documents folder to your likings.
 Then, proceed to open "Command Prompt" in windows and open as administrator, then proceed to copy and paste the following: pip install pygame

 If the command prompt says your "pip" is outdates, then copy and paste this: python -m pip install -–upgrade pip